moltas/Quiz-app/README.md

 # The process

 ### The front-end
 I am familiar with Angular since before, so getting started was no problem.
 Problems I had was mostly logic based, for example getting the checkboxes to animate and then stopping clicks on other checkboxes.
 I actually went with radio buttons to begin with.
 Because then you can only have one answer checked.
 But then I also had a button that changed the view to next question.
+Instead of changing the view automatically, when selecting an answer.
 Radio buttons are all bound to a property on a object.
-And I need checkboxes because they can be set a property to true or false on each item.
+And I needed checkboxes because they can set a property to true or false on each item.

 I took my first step at learning directives.
 I built a directive that adds animations to the checkboxes, and watches values then sets css classes depending on value.